 Introduction

-As the fitness architecture of naturally occurring organisms is difficult to disentangle, researchers turned to simpler systems.
-In the model organism of Saccharomyces cerevisiae, collections of engineered single-gene mutations, such as complete deletions, have been created and used to estimate the selection and dominance coefficients as well as the effects of interaction between a few (typically two) loci (Costanzo et al., 2010; Giaever et al., 2002; Steinmetz et al., 2002).
-It would be much more difficult to combine large numbers of harmful mutations.
-This unavoidably long process would expose the strains under construction to a high probability of developing fitness-restoring genetic adjustments which are known to arise even under limited propagation (Szamecz et al., 2014).
+Because the fitness architecture of complex organisms is particularly difficult to disentangle, researchers have turned to simpler systems.
+In the model organism Saccharomyces cerevisiae, collections of engineered single-gene mutations, such as complete deletions, have been created and used to estimate selection and dominance coefficients, as well as the effects of interactions between a few (typically two) loci (Costanzo et al., 2010; Giaever et al., 2002; Steinmetz et al., 2002).
+It would be much more difficult to combine large numbers of deleterious mutations.
+This inevitably long process would expose the strains under construction to a high probability of developing fitness-restoring genetic adaptations, which are known to occur even with limited cell proliferation (Szamecz et al., 2014).
 A rapid way to generate genomes with extensive loads of known mutations is needed.
-With this in mind, we noted that the budding yeast genome is composed of roughly five thousand genes that are split among 16 chromosomes in a mostly random fashion.
-We reasoned that monosomy, the loss of one chromosome in an otherwise regular diploid, 2n-1, would mean sudden mutation (partial inactivation) of numerous and arbitrarily assembled genes.
+With this in mind, we noted that the budding yeast genome consists of approximately five thousand genes, distributed in a largely random manner across 16 chromosomes.
+We reasoned that monosomy, the loss of one chromosome in an otherwise regular diploid (2n-1), would mimic the sudden mutation (partial inactivation) of numerous and randomly assembled genes.

 Results